JustDevRyan/gerber_to_stl/README.md

 * Extract the ZIP into a folder of your choice

-* Make a shortcut to main.exe named **Gerber to STL** to the desktop
+* Create a shortcut to **Gerber to STL.exe** to the desktop

 * Open the shortcut (no Python installation required)

-* Enjoy using `gerber_to_stl` without manual setup!
+* Enjoy using **Gerber to STL** without manual setup!

 **Note:** Some antivirus programs may flag the app as a virus.
 This is a common false-positive for Python apps.
-The source code is open, continue to Option 3 if you are sceptical.
+The source code is open, continue to Option 2 if you are sceptical.

-### Option 3: Build the app by yourself
+### Option 2: Build the app by yourself

 If you prefer building the application from the source code:

-* Make sure you have **Python 3.10** installed.
+* Make sure you have **Python 3.9 or 3.10** installed.

 * Clone this repository:
 ```bash